- 08 Jan

 - Be aware of over-critical self-talk

-Need Help?
+Need Help With Your Recovery?
 Contact The Renaissance Recovery Center

 Remember that you aren’t alone in recovery.
 A good alcohol and drug rehabilitation program provides aftercare and other specialized services for positive self-help in recovery.
 The program can help you deal with everything from shame issues to the need to learn effective meditation practices to faith-based recovery.
 Give us a call today.

 Steven Brown has more than 15 years of experience working in the field of substance abuse.
 Steven has dedicated his life to helping addicts and their families heal utilizing evidence and faith-based approaches.
 His focus is on identifying and addressing the root psychological, emotional and spiritual issues related to addiction.